Northeast US dealing with powerful, fast-moving snowstorm

 Lopresti said weather forecasts had escalated from “a run of the mill snowstorm to an apocalyptic deal.”

-Officials also are warning of high winds, coastal flooding and power outages.
+Officials also are warning of high winds, coastal flooding and possible power outages.

-The storm started as rain early Thursday in eastern Pennsylvania and northern New Jersey before changing over to snow.
+New Jersey’s emergency management office reported about 50 accidents before midmorning, and that number was expected to grow.
+New Jersey Transit trains face delays of up to 15 minute.

-State offices were closed in New Jersey, and government offices in the Delaware, Bucks, Chester and Montgomery counties outside Philadelphia were shuttered Thursday.
+State offices in New Jersey were closed, as were the courts in Massachusetts.
+Government offices in the Delaware, Bucks, Chester and Montgomery counties surrounding Philadelphia were also shuttered.

 A number of school systems canceled Thursday classes including New York City, Philadelphia and Boston.
-Airlines scrapped thousands of flights by late Wednesday as a precaution.
+Airlines scrapped thousands of flights by late Wednesday as a precaution, and FlightAware.com reported 3,323 flights were canceled Wednesday through Friday, including more than 2,700 on Thursday.

 The storm comes a day after much of the Northeast enjoyed a brief glimpse of spring, with temperatures hitting 60 degrees in some places.